j-fu/marginalia/julia/basic-workflow.md

 ```
 After having modified `MyScript.jl`, just another  invocation of `MyScript.main()`  would see the changes.
 See also the corresponding hints in the [Julia documentation](https://docs.julialang.org/en/v1/manual/workflow-tips/#Revise-based-workflows).

-Besides of tracking scripts loaded into the REPL, `Revise.jl`
+Besides of tracking scripts loaded into the REPL via `includet`, `Revise.jl`
 - tracks changes in modules and packages under development loaded into the script via `using` or `import`.
 - works in [Pluto notebooks](https://github.com/fonsp/Pluto.jl)